The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 Error messages should be used for indicating correctness problems.
 Problems with command arguments are a good example of errors.
-Errors exit the current command by throw an error that can be caught in a Tcl command script.
-Errors that occur while reading a command file stop executing the script commands.
+Errors exit the current command by throwing an exception that can be caught in a Tcl command script.
+Errors that occur while reading a command file stop, executing the script commands.

 Example error messages: